Construction Project Management Services and Construction Books

 • The reports aren’t used or the information in the report is disregarded.

 • We assume the wrong reason or cause for a loss.
-On one project our cost report showed the project was losing money on concrete materials and the Project Manager attributed the loss to the fact that the client had changed the mix design and asked for higher cement content which we would claim later.
+On one construction project our cost report showed the project was losing money on concrete materials and the Project Manager attributed the loss to the fact that the client had changed the mix design and asked for higher cement content which we would claim later.
 Yes, this did contribute to the loss, but when we eventually uncovered the real cause, which was that cement was being stolen from the project, we had lost over a half million dollars.
 Sometimes the project team is quick to blame the estimating team for losses on the project when in fact the main contributing factors are something else.
+Corruption, Fraud and Theft in Construction

 This article was first published on the Insightful Accountant website.
 Click the link to continue reading.